Jun1l1ll1/Encoder/README.md

 I: Yeah that's what it says on the teams task, though that's not the actual deadline XD

 J: Ah, ok XD

+I: Though at the same time he hasn't really given us a deadline either lol